rosindex/rosindex/contribute.md

 See [ROS Index Metadata](/contribute/metadata) for documentation on these tags.

-## Contributing Content to Packages Maintained by others
+## Contributing Content to Packages Maintained by Others

 There are many documeented ROS repositories and packages out there, but there are even more which lack descriptions or even `README` files.
 One of